how to pay for graduate school

 Federal Student Loans

 Federal student loans are available to graduate students to help pay for school costs including tuition, fees, books, supplies, or room and board.
-To apply for federal student loans, you must complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1st of the year for which you are requesting aid.
+To apply for federal student loans, you must complete the Free Application for Federal Student Aid (FAFSA) after October 1st of the year prior to your grad school start date.
 As of July 1, 2012, subsidized loans are no longer available to graduate or professional students, but you still having several loan options including:

 Federal Perkins Loan.
 Federal Perkins loans are low-interest student loans awarded through participating institutions to undergraduate and graduate students who demonstrate exceptional financial need.
 The Perkins loan has a 5% fixed interest rate and no loan fee.
 As a graduate or professional student, you may be eligible to receive up to $8,000 per year.
 Not all schools participate in the Federal Perkins Loan Program, so contact your school's financial aid office to find out if your school offers this loan program.

 Federal Direct Unsubsidized Stafford Loan.
 Unsubsidized Stafford loans are not based on need or income.
 This option gives you access to federal guaranteed loans for college regardless of income level.
 Interest begins accruing from the day the loan is made.
 Interest rates for Unsubsidized Stafford loans fluctuate with the market but are capped at 9.5% for graduate students.
 View our federal student loan comparison chart for the current interest rate.

 Grad PLUS Loan.
 Grad PLUS loans are federal loans that are available specifically to graduate and professional students.
 They are meant to fill the gap between your financial aid package and the cost of education.
 Interest rates on Grad PLUS loans are market-based, so they will fluctuate from year to year.
 Rates for PLUS loans are capped at 10.5%.
 For the current year interest rate, view our federal student loan comparison chart.